Marketo/iOS-Launch-SDK/README.md

-# Marketo Mobile SDK for iOS 0.8.1
+# Marketo Mobile SDK for iOS 0.8.2

 The Marketo Mobile SDK allows integration with Marketo Mobile Engagement (MME).

 Installation instructions and more are [here](http://developers.marketo.com/documentation/mobile/ "Marketo for Mobile").

 Change Log

+v0.8.2 (August 29, 2019)
+- Added adobe extension to read configurations and logging.

 v0.8.1 (July 03, 2019)
 - Bug fixes and improvements.